 “Spousal support” is the modern term for what is commonly referred to as “alimony”.
 “Alimony” was used in past eras to refer to support paid by a husband to a wife subsequent to a divorce.
 The term “spousal support” attempts to distinguish modern, gender-neutral support theories from archaic, gender-based concepts of the duty to support an ex-wife.

 - Should spousal support be awarded?

 - How much spousal support will be awarded?

-- Determining the amount of spousal support
+- A closer look at factors determining the amount of spousal support.

-- A brief history of spousal support in Virginia divorce law
+- History of spousal support in Virginia.

 - What is the purpose of spousal support?